TuxVinyards/qqX/README.md

 - FreeBird is default and based on quickemu @ Aug 4.
 FreeSpirit has had initial testing and looks good.
 This is based on Aug 29.

   - Users still on version 1.8.04 and previous should download [the latest release](<https://github.com/TuxVinyards/qqX/releases/latest>) directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
-Use the installer/updater ....
+So, use the installer/updater ....

 ### Reliability